public-awesome/marketplace/contracts/marketplace/README.md

 # NFT Market

-The Stargaze NFT auction happens as a perpetual option.
+The Stargaze NFT auction happens as a perpetual auction.
 Currently, there are no enforced time limits.

 Anyone can call the `SetBid` method and make an offer on _any_ NFT, the funds are sent to the marketplace contract which serves as an escrow.